ChaXRium/Lotus-Care/Lotus Care/Notes.md

-#Erros, solutions , resources , Put here anything about the project.
+#Erros, solutions , resources , Put here anything about the project as notes to add to the report.